drobinson-sudo/Scribbles/README.md

 *Scribbles - New Post*

 New posts are entered into the editor.
-On clicking "Save" the post objeect and all it's properties are saved as strings to a delimeted file on the hard drive.
+On clicking "Save" the post object and all it's properties are saved as strings to a delimeted file on the hard drive.

 ---